In this example, we use the STACK optical solver and FDTD to characterize a cylindrical micro-LED and extract the emitted power and radiation pattern.

 Description of important objects and settings used in this model

-"farfield" analysis group
+FDTD "farfield" analysis group

-The "farfield" analysis group has a setup script to create a box of monitors of the desired size, which can be positioned over the LED structure.
+The " farfield " analysis group has a setup script to create a box of monitors of the desired size, which can be positioned over the LED structure.

 Since it is on a GaAs substrate, we can choose not to include the monitor in the z min boundary (property "include_z_min_boundary" set to 0).